 After undergoing historic preservation, the Gill House can easily be called one of the most haunted properties in Ohio.
-Compelling paranormal evidence has been gathered by many brave enough to investigate this historic property.
-Visitors and staff report similar paranormal activity, such as a little girl in white, footsteps, laughter, physical contact, shadows and full body apparitions.
-This is a true haunted historical gem!
-Please select tag below to see more like this listing!
+Visitors and staff report similar paranormal activity, such as a little girl in white, footsteps, laughter, physical contact, shadows, and full-body apparitions.

 Mysterious Adventures Tours LLC, our sister company, offers spectacular trips to the most mysterious and supernatural places in the world.
 Some of their signature tours explore Ireland, England, Scotland, and Wales.
 Take a look at some of the spectacular offerings, some led by celebrity ambassadors!

 This property, as part of our network, has been added for they may have history, validation, or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.

 We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
 Please do confirm with the property before making any plans to visit.